iwasahighwayman/my-white-whale/README.md

 # November 2022 Waning Gibbous Updates

-Indeed, as shared above in the "All Hallows' Eve 2022 Updates", i have working Raspberry PI Pico software which will manage the LEDs, i am still currently using the vendor-provided controllers.
+Indeed, as shared above in the "All Hallows' Eve 2022 Updates", i have working Raspberry PI Pico software which will manage the LEDs, however i am still currently using the vendor-provided controllers.

 Frequently, we would have a very sunny day, suggesting the solar cells would fully charge the Li-Ion batteries to full capacity, which should allow the LEDs to illuminate through and beyond the full six (6) hour timed session.